Josh-Estrada/macro_uploader/README.md

 Note the CSV must be formatted with the columns "name", "ip", "username", "password", "macro settings path", and "macro path".

-The source code has been compliled into an exe using auto-py-to-exe.
+The source code has been compliled into a zipfile containing an exe.
 Included in the Zip file is also a blank template for the csv file.